Niacin is a B vitamin that may raise your HDL ("good") cholesterol. But side effects might outweigh benefits for most people.By Mayo Clinic Staff

-- For men, HDL levels under 40 mg/dL or 1 mmol/L increase the risk of heart disease.
+- For men, HDL levels under 40 mg/dL (1 mmol/L) increase the risk of heart disease.

-- For women, HDL levels under 50 mg/dL or 1.3 mmol/L increase the risk of heart disease.
+- For women, HDL levels under 50 mg/dL (1.3 mmol/L) increase the risk of heart disease.

 - Liver damage

-Lifestyle changes are also helpful in boosting HDL.
-These include:
+Lifestyle changes also are helpful in boosting HDL:

 - Stop smoking if you are a smoker.